-- From Marine Standby mode, press the TRI-WATCH button.
-The TW SCAN will display on the matrix along with the three marine channels stored in the Tri-Watch memory. - The radio will scan through the three (3) Tri-Watch memory channels. - 3.
+- 1. From Marine Standby mode, press the TRI-WATCH button.
+The TW SCAN will display on the matrix along with the three marine channels stored in the Tri-Watch memory. - 2.
+The radio will scan through the three (3) Tri-Watch memory channels. - 3.
 A signal on any one (1) of the three (3) channels will stop the scan for 10 seconds to allow you to listen to the traffic on that location.

-After the Tri-Watch scan stops to monitor a channel, as long as you do not press any buttons within 10 seconds, your radio will automatically resume scanning the Tri-Watch channels.
+After the Tri-Watch scan stops to monitor a channel. as long as you do not press any buttons within 10 seconds, your radio will automatically resume scanning the Tri-Watch channels.
 Channel 16 is given priority in Tri-Watch Mode.

-- Press the Channel Up/Down button to resume scanning the Tri-Watch channels or to change the scan direction. - To EXIT the Tri-Watch scan, press the TRI-WATCH button again, and the radio will return to Marine Standby mode.
+- 4. Press the Channel Up/Down button to resume scanning the Tri-Watch channels or to change the scan direction. - 5.
+To EXIT the Tri-Watch scan, press the TRI-WATCH button again.
+The TRI icon will disappear from the LCD and the radio will return to Marine Standby mode.